-Federal agencies are required to switch to digital forms by December 2020.
-Do you have a plan yet?
+Federal agencies were required to switch to digital forms by December 2020.
+Are you switched over yet?

 If you work for a United States federal government agency, you’ve likely heard of the 21st Century Integrated Digital Experience Act (IDEA).
 As you may know, the law, established in December of 2018, is composed of a series of rolling deadlines for governments to digitize programs and services in order to better serve the public.